meltyourface/blank/posts/Supernatural-heredity/The-Impact-of-Muggle-Magical-Unions-on-Supernatural-Lineages/index.md

 ---
 Case Study: The Malfoy family from the Harry Potter universe

-Background: The Malfoy family is an old, prestigious pure-blood wizarding family known for their strong magical abilities and influence within the magical community.
+**Background**: The Malfoy family is an old, prestigious pure-blood wizarding family known for their strong magical abilities and influence within the magical community.
 They are ardent supporters of pure-blood ideals, advocating for the superiority of magical bloodlines over those of mixed heritage.
 In this case study, we will analyze the consequences of a union between a Malfoy family member and a non-magical individual (Muggle).

 1) Impact on the lineage's magical potency and hereditary characteristics